by Freddy Tran Nager, Founder of Atomic Tango + Diehard Newspaper Reader…

 Cue The Police…

-A contemporary example is the music industry.
-Humans have made music for at least 4,000 years, but the era when sounds were encased in plastic (or wax or vinyl) covers a 131-year blip on that timeline, and the CD encompasses only 26 years of that.
-But the music industry clings tenaciously to the concept of music as a packaged good, and continues to devote energy and dollars to compel consumers to buy CD’s.
-It even goes so far as to sue its fans rather than adapt to changing consumer habits.
+A recent example is the music industry.
+Humans have made music for at least 4,000 years, but the era when sounds were encased in plastic (or wax or vinyl) covers just over 100 years on that timeline, and the CD encompasses only about a fourth of that.
+But the music industry clung tenaciously to the concept of music as a packaged good, and devoted energy and dollars to compel consumers to buy CD’s.
+It even went so far as to sue its fans rather than adapt to their changing habits.

 While I defend every artist the right to demand payment for their work, siccing packs of lawyers on your fans is not a customer-loyalty strategy I’d recommend.

 From a Levitt perspective, the music industry should have taken this opportunity to redefine itself far beyond mere songs.
 Once their distribution oligopoly was blown wide open by the Internet, the major record labels should have redefined themselves as marketing companies with expertise in building and promoting music brands.
-These brands go by such names as “Feist” or “Metallica” or “The London Philharmonic” (to name a few), and music labels should be helping those brands generate revenue streams from multiple sources, such as concerts, merchandise, and commercial licensing.
-These multi-faceted revenue models are called 360-degree deals.
-Some savvier companies, such as Live Nation, are already taking that approach, with the major labels only now realizing the future is not encased in plastic.
+These brands go by such names as “Taylor Swift” or “Metallica” or “The London Philharmonic” (to name a few), and music labels should have focused on helping those brands generate revenue streams from multiple sources, such as concerts, merchandise, and commercial licensing (called 360-degree deals).
+Instead, they acted like the future would still be encased in plastic.

-I Know You’re Sick Of Hearing About Them, But…
+I Know You’re Sick Of Hearing About Apple, But…

 It took another company outside the music industry to drag the brontosauruses into the 21st century.
-I’m talking Apple, of course.
 Now, my regular readers know I can’t write a post without including Apple or Steve Jobs.
 (It’s an addiction, I know, and I may seek a support group for it.)
 But in the case of “Marketing Myopia,” Apple really applies.

 As a pure computer company in the 90s, Apple found itself circling the drain, so it turned to what many companies resort to when they run out of ideas: “best practices.”
 Seeing that Microsoft had become an empire — albeit an evil one — by licensing out its operating system, Apple did the same, and the results were disastrous.
 Apple’s computer sales plunged.
 It got to the point that rival Michael Dell suggested that Apple should shut down and “give the money back to the shareholders.”